open-telemetry/opentelemetry-specification/specification/tracing-api.md

 a root span, and MUST generate a new `TraceId` for each root span created.

-A `Span` is said to have a _remote parent_ if it is the child of a `Span` created in another process.Since the `SpanContext` is the only component of a `Span` that is propagated between processes, a `Span`'s parent SHOULD be a `SpanContext` if it is remote.Otherwise, it may be a `Span` or `SpanContext`.
+A `Span` is said to have a _remote parent_ if it is the child of a `Span` created in another process.
+Since the `SpanContext` is the only component of a `Span` that is propagated between processes, a `Span`'s parent SHOULD be a `SpanContext` if it is remote.
+Otherwise, it may be a `Span` or `SpanContext`.

 ### Span operations